jhpyle/docassemble/_docs/interviews.md

 interview they had been using, and they will immediately pick up where they left off.

-If a logged-inuser leaves an interview without completing it, closes their browser, then opens their browser at a later time, and visits the interview link again, they will start a new interview session.
+If a logged-in user leaves an interview without completing it, closes their browser, then opens their browser at a later time, and visits the interview link again, they will start a new session for the interview indicated by the `i` parameter.
 If they then log in using the menu in the corner, they will be directed to the `/interviews` page, where they will see two interview sessions listed, including their original session and the session they just started.

 If your users will only ever need to use a single session of an interview, you might want to change the code of your interview so that